-Smith’s efforts to inject a dose of his business acumen into the community that raised him is born from his unending love of home and desire to help transition West Virginia into a rapidly growing and evolving technology and business space.
+Brad’s efforts to inject a dose of his business acumen into the community that raised him is born from his unending love of home and desire to help transition West Virginia into a rapidly growing and evolving technology and business space.

-“My passion for West Virginia and the potential I see in its people has only grown over the years,” said Smith during an interview with the Marshall Pantheon.
+“My passion for West Virginia and the potential I see in its people has only grown over the years,” said Brad during an interview with the Marshall Pantheon.
 “I want to inspire West Virginia’s entrepreneurs to reinvent themselves and to do so in a space like the business incubator.”